adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 ## 3. Avoid polyfills.
 Use wrappers!

 So as we said before *context* is important but what exactly does context mean?
-It means, to ask the question of *what functionality do we require?* and *then* defining an appropriate *context-specific* solution.
+It means, to ask the question of *what functionality do we need? and then defining an appropriate context-specific solution*.

+### 3.1 Clone an object

 Imagine you wanted a function to clone an object.
-In this case `Object.create` is a useful API to create a `cloneObject` function:
+In this case `Object.create` is a useful API to solve this specific problem:

 	var lib = {};
 	if(Object.create) {